MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-powerbi-connector.md

 ## Using option sets

-Options sets are used in entities to provide a drop down list of values to a user in apps and flows.
+Options sets are used in entities to provide a drop-down list of values to a user in apps and flows.
 When using the Power BI connector option set fields will be presented as two columns to show both the unique value, and the display value.

 As an example, if you had an option set on your entity called ApprovalStatus, you would see two fields in Power BI: